Tonnanto/recipe-manager/README.md

 This app has been built as part of a project for university. v0.1 only serves that purpose.
-Development wil continue in the future to fully implement all planned features and have a production ready application.
+Development will continue in the future to fully implement all planned features and have a production ready application.

 ## Author
 - [@Tonnanto](https://www.github.com/Tonnanto)